SumerSabharwal/linked-blog-starter-md/Software Engineering 2/Week 1/Intro to Software Engineering 2.md

 ## Software development models

 How the overall software development process is to be performed?
-What happens in the stages and between them?
+What happens in **the stages and between them**?

 Advantages for using models:

 - Division of one big problem into smaller problems
 - Provides progress visibility
 - Supports planning and control of resources
-- Imrpoves estom
+- Improves estimation of cost and time

 ### Software Development Life Cycle (SDLC)